Salar Jung Museum: Western

 In 1876, on a trip to France the unique "double sculpture", Mephistopheles and Margaretta was acquired by Salar Jung I. He also traveled to Rome, where he purchased a marble statue called Veiled Rebecca.
 The Salar Jung family had a history of collecting art, and eventually the collections of Salar Jung I, II and III all ended up in the Salar Jung Museum.

 European art from British, French and Italian artists are displayed.
 Among works on show are some by the notable artists Canaletto, William-Adolphe Bouguereau and Francesco Hayez.
 The furniture collection includes pieces from the time of King Louis XIV and Napoleon.
 Salar Jung III collected about 43,000 artefacts and 50,000 books and manuscripts out of which only few are displayed in today's museum.

 Eastern

-The Eastern block houses indian artworks, porcelain pieces, samurai swords and sculptures from China, Japan, Tibet and Burma.
+The Eastern block houses Japanese artworks, porcelain pieces, samurai swords and sculptures from China, Japan, Tibet and Burma.

 Quran collections

 The museum has a famous Quran collection, from around the world in different fonts and designs, called the Quran Written with Gold and Silver.
 There are many more collections of religious books, as well as Arabic Quran.